andreaskontogiannis/andreaskontogiannis.github.io/_pages/research.md

 #### _<font color="blue">Our contribution and its significance</font>_

 We prove that finding an exact positive-index Nash equilibrium in a nondegenerate bimatrix game is complete for the complexity class PPADS.
-This provides the *first natural complete problem for PPADS* whose input consists solely of two explicitly given payoff matrices, answering an open question posed by Constantinos Daskalakis at the Nevanlinna prize about identifying a complete problem for this class with neither circuits nor Turing machines in its input.
+Our result answers an open question posed by Constantinos Daskalakis in his Nevanlinna Prize lecture at the 2018 International Congress of Mathematicians: identifying a natural complete problem for PPADS whose input contains neither circuits nor Turing machines.

 <div style="clear: both; width: 100%; margin: 20px 0;">
   <img